RenderKit/embree/doc/src/api/rtcIsSYCLDeviceSupported.md

 #### DESCRIPTION

-This function can be used to check if some SYCL device is supported by Embree.
+This function can be used to check if some SYCL device (`sycl_device` argument) is supported by Embree.

 #### EXIT STATUS

-The function returns true if the SYCL device is supported by Embree, and false otherwise.
+The function returns true if the SYCL device is supported by Embree and false otherwise.
 On failure an error code is set that can get queried using `rtcGetDeviceError`.